The surprising complexity of .properties files

 Closing thoughts

-files validation in few days tops, but after one week of debugging I realized, that even though it looks simple, realâworld examples mixes legacy encoding rules, permissive separators, escape sequences, and multiline values.
+I was planning to be done with .properties files validation in few days tops, but after one week of debugging I realized, that even though it looks simple, realâworld examples mixes legacy encoding rules, permissive separators, escape sequences, and multiline values.
 I will not touch this format again :)